benyboy84/TerraformCloud_Foundation/modules/github_repository/README.md

 ### <a name="input_template"></a> [template](#input\_template)

 Description:   (Optional) The template block supports the following:
-    owner                : The GitHub organization or user the template repository is owned by.
+    owner                : (Required) The GitHub organization or user the template repository is owned by.
-    repository           : The name of the template repository.
+    repository           : (Required) The name of the template repository.
-    include\_all\_branches : Whether the new repository should include all the branches from the template repository (defaults to false, which includes only the default branch from the template).
+    include\_all\_branches : (Optional) Whether the new repository should include all the branches from the template repository (defaults to false, which includes only the default branch from the template).

 Type: